Biostatistics (BIOS)

 Typically Offered: Spring.

-Students will gain experience with statistical consulting and common statistical problems and techniques encountered in consulting through a combination of real examples and consultations with investigators.
-Emphasis will be on methods for effective consulting and communication with investigators.
-Corequesites: BIOS 6611 and consent of instructor.
+Students will gain experience with statistical consulting and common statistical problems and techniques encountered in consulting through a combination of instruction, real examples, and consultations with investigators.
+Emphasis will be on methods for effective communication with investigators.
+Corequesites: BIOS 6611 or consent of instructor.

 Grading Basis: Letter Grade